 Honey buttermilk bread – a quick and easy recipe, it’s perfect for beginners.

-Buttermilk gives it an airy velvety texture and honey gives just the slight sweetness to the bread – making it a great choice for baking regularly 🙂 This recipe is a healthier version with half whole-wheat flour, and trust me it doesn’t feel dense or heavy at all!
+Buttermilk gives this bread an airy velvety texture and honey gives just the slight sweetness – making it a great choice for baking regularly 🙂 This recipe is a healthier version with half whole-wheat flour, and trust me it doesn’t feel dense or heavy at all!

-I tried a slice with pineapple jam and one with Nutella (of course 😉 ) and loved it!
+I tried a slice of this Honey Buttermilk Bread with pineapple jam and one with Nutella (of course 😉 ) and loved it!